-- The Board is the primary governing body of FHE.
+- A. The Board is the primary governing body of FHE.

-- The Board will consist of seven Full members—four by title (President, Administrative Vice President, Treasurer, Secretary) and three at-large.
+- B. The Board will consist of nine Full members—five by title (President, Administrative Vice President, Treasurer, Secretary, Sports Liaison) and four at-large.

-- Full members seeking election to the Board must meet the following additional criteria:
+- C. Full members seeking election to the Board must meet the following additional criteria:

-- Mail-in balloting for Board positions shall be conducted each May.
+- D. Balloting for Board positions shall be conducted each May.
 Votes will be tallied by two Full members who are not running for Board positions.
 Board members will be approved by a simple majority of returned ballots.

-- Board members will serve for one full school year.
+- E. Board members will serve for one full school year.
 There will be no term limits.
-Mid-term vacancies will be filled by Board appointment.
+Midterm vacancies will be filled by Board appointment.

-- The Board shall appoint committees as necessary for the operation of FHE.
+- G. The Board may remove a Board member by two-thirds (⅔) vote.
+H. The Board shall appoint committees as necessary for the operation of FHE.
 All committees must be re-approved each year.

 Article VI: Statement of Faith

-- We believe that the Father created the heavens and the earth and everything in them.
+- C. We believe that the Father created the heavens and the earth and everything in them.
+We believe humans are created distinctly as male and female at birth.
 (Genesis 1:1–31)

 Article VII: Amending By-Laws

-- Proposed amendments must be submitted in writing to the Board.
+- A. Proposed amendments must be submitted in writing to the Board.

-- Proposed amendments must be published in the newsletter for two consecutive issues (within one school year) prior to a mail-in ballot for approval or rejection.
+- B. Proposed amendments must be published in the newsletter for two consecutive issues (within one school year) prior to a ballot for approval or rejection.

-- Proposed amendments will be accepted upon the approval of two-thirds (⅔) of the returned ballots.
+- C. Proposed amendments will be accepted upon the approval of two-thirds (⅔) of the returned ballots